Make Starts Faster with Protern’s Wearable Timing Equipment for Ski Racing

 Ski racing technique is never a one-size-fits-all situation.
 Each athlete must learn the cause-and-effect relationship between their unique ski movements and the resulting speed.

 Traditional alpine skiing timing equipment doesn’t easily allow for start-specific training sessions.
-But Protern.io does.
+But Protern does.

-Protern.io empowers athletes with deep insights for every segment and lap of a course, available immediately without any fiddling.
+Protern empowers athletes with deeper information for each segment and lap of a course, available immediately without time-consuming setup.

 The system differs from traditional timing equipment in that it makes the relationship between action and outcome explicit and immediately available to both the athlete and coach.